 SHOULD WE BRING ALL THE TOYS?

 In a word, no. On any length flight, I bring 3 toys of different varieties: a rattle (that's not too loud and obnoxious), a teething toy, and some sort of ball.
 And, real talk, the thing my son ends up playing with is an empty water bottle—so the toys don't even matter.
 I also bring 3 to 5 books—ones that I enjoy reading because I know I'll be reading the same stories throughout the flight and for the duration of the trip.
-(I've got "There's a Wocket in my Pocket" down pat).
+Check out my Amazon store for great plane toys for every age.

 For chew-resistant, durable, and small books that don't take up much space at all, I like the Highlights Magazines.
 They have magazines for all ages to keep up with your growing tot.